Understanding General Intercessions for Daily Mass

 Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.

-That N. and all who have died this past year may be brought by Christ into the eternal new year of heaven, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may rest in the mercy and love of God, let us pray to the Lord.Lord, hear our prayer.

 Variations if Optional Commemoration is not celebrated